-$$z_i(\mathbf{X}) = \phi(F^L h^{L-1} + b_i). \tag{7}$$
+$$z_j(\mathbf{X}) = \phi(F^L h^{L-1} + b_j).$$ (7)

 In addition to the convolutional layers, another set of operation consists of pooling layers.
 Pooling reduce the spatial size of the images by down-sampling along the spatial dimension.
-Several types of pooling operations exist, such as minimum, maximum or average pooling.
-The most common is the max-pooling operation, which consists in selecting the maximum value in the convoluted image using a given filter size.
-Each convolution accepts one input image of a given size and number of channels i.e. covariates, and returns another image of possibly a different size and number of channels.
+Each convolution accepts one input image of a given size and number of channels (aka depth), and returns another image of possibly a different size and number of channels.
 Usually, one want to reduce the size of each image at each convolution, while augmenting the number of channels.
-Then, the last convolution returns an image of size 1×1 and with a number of channels.
-This operation is named "flattening", as it converts the matrices into a vector which can pass to a fully connected layer.
-A fully connected layer is an ANN layer, as noted in Fig. 1b.
-The large number of connections between neurons generate a high number of parameters which can provoke overfitting.
-This can be restrained by introducing dropout layers which randomly disconnect a number of neurons.
-Usually, the dropout rate is no greater than 0.5.
+Then, the last convolution returns an image of size 1 × 1 and with a number of channels. this is a vector that we can pass to a fully connected layer.